ye-yu/ts-type-my-env/README.md

 };
 ```

-Now, whenever you type your `process.env.` in you code editor, you will benefit
+Now, whenever you type your `process.env.` in your code editor, you will benefit
 from the typings autocomplete!

 ![autocomplete](https://imgur.com/jxR2XrI.png)